jleon253/jleon253/README.md

 # Hello there! <img src="bluelightsaber.png" alt="lightsaber" width="40"/>
 Mi name is ```John León``` and welcome to my GitHub profile 👋.

-> Since 2013, I'm a professional with experience as Web UI Developer 👨‍💻 where I have been working  with programming languages such as: ```HTML, CSS, JavaScript and frameworks (or libraries)``` for every one.
+> Since 2013, I have been a professional with experience as Web UI Developer 👨‍💻 where I have been working  with programming languages such as: ```HTML, CSS, JavaScript and frameworks (or libraries)``` for every one.
 I program web apps ***from Web Layout to API's integration***, always working under agile methodologies like **SCRUM**.
 Also, I have certificates and some projects about UX design 🖼.

 🎓 I'm Telematic Engineer